harness/developer-hub/release-notes/feature-flags.md

 #### Version 1.6.1

 *New features and enhancements*:
  - SDK support has been added for `AND/OR` rules.
-Please note that this is currently a feature and not generally available yet.
+Please note that this feature is not generally available yet.
 (FFM-11455)
  - Improved the retry logic used by SDK `http` requests, as well as the clarity of logs if requests fail.
 (FFM-11441)

 *Fixed issues*: